How to Paint Cityscapes

-The key to painting is follow your heart.
+The key to painting is to follow your heart.
 Draw and paint what inspires you.
 If you only have time for a quick sketch – go for it.
 If you have more time, slow down and capture the details that are meaningful to you.
-Then fine tune and finesse your work until you get the finished look that you want.
+Then fine-tune and finesse your work until you get the finished look that you want.

 Cindy’s Painting Workshops